Who We are-Frequently Asked Questions

 People tell us we aren't your ordinary scholarship foundation.
 But why?

-Yes, we award scholarships to deserving students while honoring our son and brother, Brian, but nearly 70% of our scholarships are in the names of others, also allowing their spirit to live on.
+Yes, we award scholarships to deserving students while honoring our son and brother, Brian, but over 75% of our scholarships are in the names of others, also allowing their spirit to live on.

 Because of this, communities come together, schools get involved and students are introduced to these individuals.
 Family and friends participate in selecting and presenting the scholarship in the name of those they were close to.
 Students are inspired and each year, we remember.